SongJoo1993/SimplePos/README.md

 # Simple POS

 Simple POS is a Point of Sales system that helps businesses to process orders and manages inventory items!
+Since Simple POS is designed for tablet devices, please ensure to select talbet device on the inspection page when viewing the product!

 ## Installation Steps